foundry-rs/starknet-foundry/docs/src/appendix/sncast/account/list.md

 List all available accounts.

 Account information will be retrieved from the file specified in user's environment.
+The output format is dependent on user's configuration, either provided via CLI or specified in `snfoundry.toml`.
 Hides user's private keys by default.

 > ⚠️ **Warning**